libexpat/libexpat.github.io/content/pages/string-pools.md

-The use of `ICHAR` rather than `XML_Char` is an unfortunate wart<sup>[2](#wart)</sup> here; it's trying to draw a distinction that doesn't really exist between the internal character format and what is presented by the library to user-defined handler functions.
+The use of `ICHAR` rather than `XML_Char` is an unfortunate wart<sup>[2](#wart)</sup> here; it's trying to draw a distinction that doesn't really exist between the internal character encoding and what is presented by the library to user-defined handler functions.

 If `XmlConvert()` converts the whole of the input into the string pool